 Students should schedule an appointment to meet with an advisor to discuss course selections.
 Although advisors meet with students to discuss schedule options, students are ultimately responsible for course selections and progress through the program.
 The University catalog contains information on University, college and departmental requirements.

 Students should complete the general education components as early in the program as possible while maintaining a good balance of art and design courses and a reasonable course load.
 Following these guidelines from the start of the program allows the junior and senior years to be used for a greater number of courses in the major and easier enrollment into these courses.

 All art and design majors are assigned a faculty advisor.
 These advisors help students choose classes appropriate to degree programs, assist in planning the forthcoming quarter's schedule, discuss progress toward meeting academic requirements, guide students toward career and personal goals and offer advice in preparing portfolios.

-Professor Brit Rowe, chairman of the department of art and design, advises BFA and BA candidates in graphic design and advertising design, and BA candidates in art education.
+Professor Brit Rowe advises BFA and BA candidates in graphic design and advertising design.

 Professor Melissa Eddings advises BFA and BA candidates in studio arts (printmaking, painting and illustration) and BA candidates in design.

-Professor William Mancuso advises BFA and BA candidates in studio arts (drawing, painting, art history, and museum studies).
+Professor William Mancuso advises BFA and BA candidates in studio arts (drawing, painting, art history, and museum studies) and BA candidates in art education.

 Professor Luke Sheets advises BFA and BA candidates in studio arts (ceramics, sculpture, metals, installation).